anton-abrm/pass-gate/README.md

 # Pass Gate

-A GUI application for Mac and Linux which aims to provide a set of operations for handling user secrets.
+A GUI application for MacOS, Linux and Windows which aims to provide a set of operations for handling user secrets.

 ## Motivation